xaoxuu/HeartMate/agreement.md

-## Not applicable to the scene
+## Not Applicable Scene

 **Once you think there is a problem with your health, please go to a nearby hospital to consult a doctor.**

-**The measurement results of this program are for reference only and should not be used for medical purposes.**
+**The measurement results of this app are for reference only and should not be used for medical purposes.**

 <br>